textpattern/textpattern.github.io/development/textpattern-source-code-repositories.md

 There are a number of *experimental branches*, each a separate tinkering on a particular new feature or three.
 The branches are not ready to merge into the dev branch yet, which is why they're experimental.

-Experimental branches are a moving target, so they're not listed here to lower overhead, but you can find these branches by going to the [dev branch](https://github.com/textpattern/textpattern) in GitHub, selecting the **Branch** menu button (which will appear as "Branch: dev"), and choosing one of the other branch options in the dropdown list.
+Experimental branches are a moving target, so they're not listed here to lower overhead, but you can find these branches by going to the [dev branch](https://github.com/textpattern/textpattern) in GitHub, selecting the **Branch** menu button (which will appear as "Branch: dev"), and choosing one of the other branch options in the drop-down list.

 ### Legacy packages